What to make out of Wine bottles?

 What you’ll need

 You’ll need about 14 glass bottles.
 Preferably different shapes, sizes, and heights.
+Wine bottles are perfect for this.
+You can also use beer bottles.
 It’s good to have every 3-4 bottles matching.
 All your bottles need to have a small enough neck to fit candle sticks in.
 Don’t worry if they’re a little smaller you can taper the bottoms of your candlesticks with a knife.

 Where to purchase

 If you don’t have wine bottles or beer bottles.
 You can either go thrift store hunting or purchase them at any craft store.
 I got mine at Michaels.

 There’s always a catch to a super cute and easy DIY.
 I wish there’s wasn’t one with this one but, unfortunately there is.
 If your using something like pine sprigs or eucalyptus don’t stuff your bottle too full with greenery, and here’s why… While they look nice and beautiful it’s a bit of a struggle to remove the the greenery from the bottles.
 You can use long tweezers if you have any but, I simply pulled mine out one by one while the bottle was flipped upside down after pouring out the water.
 I used my finger gently making sure not to get it stuck in the bottle.
 LOL In some cases my pinky.
 I wouldn’t say it’s impossible to remove but, it’s just something to keep in mind when your filling your bottles with greenery.

 The instructions for this are pretty self explanatory.
 You’ll need to fill your glass bottle with cold water and insert your choice of greenery.
 Then twist in your trimmed candlesticks.
 Make sure you candlesticks are secure before lighting them.
 To display your bottles start with your biggest bottles and work your way to the smallest.
 I had my bigger bottles in the middle and smallest on the edges.
 That it!!
 Wasn’t that easy?!
 I love easy DIYS! 😀